ToonVanEyck/OpenFlap/README.md

 **This is still a work in progress.
 Using the the code and files in this repository to create your own display is not recommended at the moment!**

+**I'm not activly working on this project any more at the moment.**

 ![OpenFlap Module][module_gif]

 The OpenFlap project aims to create a open source, affordable split-flap display for the makers and tinkerers of the world.